Decoding French Wine Labels and Terms

 “Brut” and “Blanc de Blancs”

-• Brut: a term for sweetness level in sparkling wine.
-Brut indicates a dry style.
+• Brut: A term for sweetness level in sparkling wine.
+For example, Brut indicates a dry style.

-• Cépage: The grapes used in the wine (Encépagement is the proportions of the blend).
+• Cépage: The grapes in the wine (encépagement is the proportions of the blend).

 • cuvée

-• Cuvée: Translates to “vat” or “tank” but is used to denote a specific wine blend or batch
+• Cuvée: Translates to “vat” or “tank,” however, in this instance, it denotes a specific wine blend or batch.

 • Grand vin de Bordeaux